jadijadi/lpic1book/1032_process_text_streams_using_filters.md

 ````
 jadi@funlife:~/w/lpic/101$ fmt mydata
-hello this is seccond line but as you can see we are still writing and
+hello this is second line but as you can see we are still writing and
 this is getting longer .  .  and longer and longer!
 ````